I didn’t vote for Donald Trump, but like it or not he will be my president on January 20th, 2017.

 I’ve also learned that each of us lives in our own safe little bubble, surrounded by other people living in similar bubbles, who mirror and echo our beliefs.
 We get mesmerized by those bubbles, and we find it easy to bounce away from (or pop) ideas that conflict with our own.

 These bubbles are the reason the election results were so shocking for many of us.
 I admit it: I just wanted him to go away.
-And I honestly thought he would, given the outrageously hurtful comments he made over the past few months (and years).
-I really thought the majority of Americans would decide that he is not what we stand for.
+And I honestly thought he would, given the outrageously hurtful comments he made over the past few months (and years, really).
+I was certain that America would decide he isn’t what we stand for.
 But I was wrong.

-This false belief caused me to avoid learning much of anything about him–well, anything that wasn’t reported by major news outlets or individuals voicing their opinions on social media anyway.
+My false belief caused me to avoid learning much of anything about him – well, anything that wasn’t reported by major news outlets or those voicing their opinions on social media.

 Even so, no matter what my pre-election opinions were (or are), I realized pretty quickly when I woke up yesterday morning that I needed to know who this man is.
 I needed to understand the positions, values and beliefs of our new POTUS, and that’s why I bought and read two of his books.